Palmoze5/wackamole-project-api/README.md

 ### jokesOnYou
 ## An app for aspiring comedians to make, update, view and delete their jokes.
-I want to do a JOKES API for ONE user (One to Many) - it would be conceptualized as an API for beginner level comedians who want to CREATE a joke or list of jokes, to READ (so they could refer and reflect), UPDATE (if they felt the joke needed a little more pizzazz or different angle) and DELETE (if they thought the joke didn’t get them any laughs when told in front of family/friends, strangers or small shows).
+I completed a JOKES API for ONE user (One to Many) - it would be conceptualized as an API for beginner level comedians who want to CREATE a joke or list of jokes, to READ (so they could refer and reflect), UPDATE (if they felt the joke needed a little more pizzazz or different angle) and DELETE (if they thought the joke didn’t get them any laughs when told in front of family/friends, strangers or small shows).
 I recently came up with the idea after reading a chapter in a book titled, 'The Comedy Bible', by Judy Carter.
 I like to crack jokes, because it's not only a stress reliever, but it also puts people around me in good spirits, motivated and productive for their moments.
 I may not be the best joker, but I am a student, and I love learning what makes people laugh and what doesn't.
 Which is why before this project, I was informally keeping tabs on what things I posted on slack received emojis or text responses and what did not.
 I also kept tabs on things that I said vocally in class that either got a roar from my peers or absolutely crickets.

+## Work flow - Planning and Development
+1.)
+I developed an ERD of the one user to many jokes diagram 2.)
+I wrote out user stories (link is below): a.)
+For authorizations b.)
+For creating, viewing, updating and deleting their jokes 3.)
+Created a wireframe of several pages describing the user experience and interface (view link below)
+4.)
+I utilized notes taken from General Assembly
+5.)
+Worked on the back end first
+6.)
+Worked on the front end second
+7.)
+Within the front end, I worked on each folder and file one at a time.
+8.)
+The process would entail, work on one part of a feature (e.g. sign up), then test.
+9.)
+Add and commit on a success on feature
+10.)
+Push to the remote repository
+11.)
+Any issues would utilize outside sources (notes, google, then General Assembly issue queue)

 ## Scope of Project
 Design and implement API